-- Determine and approve the Group's general remuneration policy and philosophy, to be presented at each Annual General Meeting for a non-binding advisory vote by shareholders. - Review and approve the remuneration packages of senior executives annually, including incentive schemes and increases or adjustments, ensuring they are appropriate, and in line with the remuneration policy. - Reviews the recommendations of management on fee proposals for the chairman of the Board and the non-executive directors and determines, in conjunction with the Board, the final proposed remuneration. - Agrees the criteria to be adopted for bonus incentives and share option allocations. - Awards long-term incentives for executive directors and other qualifying members of senior management. - Appraise the performance of the chief executive officer annually. - Approve the appointments and promotions of key executives. - Review incidents (if any) of unethical behaviour by senior managers or executives. - Review the Remuneration Committees charter annually and recommend amendments thereto as required. - Approve amendments to the Nu-World share-based incentive plan, after consultation with shareholders and the JSE Limited. - Fulfill delegated responsibilities on Nu-World share based incentive plans, e.g. appointing trustees and compliance officers, if required. - Undertake an annual assessment of the effectiveness of the Committee, reporting these findings to the Board and the Committee.
+- Determine and approve the Group's general remuneration policy and philosophy, to be presented at each Annual General Meeting for a non-binding advisory vote by shareholders. - Review and approve the remuneration packages of senior executives annually, including incentive schemes and increases or adjustments, ensuring they are appropriate, and in line with the remuneration policy. - Review the recommendations of management on fee proposals for the chairman of the Board and the non-executive directors and determines, in conjunction with the Board, the final proposed remuneration. - Agree the criteria to be adopted for bonus incentives and share option allocations. - Awards long-term incentives for executive directors and other qualifying members of senior management. - Appraise the performance of the chief executive officer annually. - Approve the appointments and promotions of key executives. - Review incidents (if any) of unethical behaviour by senior managers or executives. - Review the Remuneration Committees charter annually and recommend amendments thereto as required. - Approve amendments to the Nu-World share-based incentive plan, after consultation with shareholders and the JSE Limited. - Fulfill delegated responsibilities on Nu-World share based incentive plans, e.g. appointing trustees and compliance officers, if required. - Undertake an annual assessment of the effectiveness of the Committee, reporting these findings to the Board and the Committee. - Review the charters of the Group's significant subsidiaries' remuneration committees annually, and their annual assessment of compliance with these charters to establish if the Nu-World remuneration committee can rely on the work of the subsidiary companies' remuneration committees. - Evaluate the remuneration policies in relation to the requirements of good corporate governance. - Prepare an annual remuneration report for inclusion in the company's integrated annual report.